cetlab-ucsb/gridpath-workshop-ucsb/README.md

 ![gp_desktop](https://github.com/cetlab-ucsb/gridpath-workshop-ucsb/blob/main/images/gp_desktop.png)

-Visually navigate to the file titled gridpath-workshop.ipynb located in the gridpath-workshop repository folder.
-The path should be: Desktop -> state_model -> gridpath-workshop-ucsb -> gridpath-workshop.ipynb.
-The Jupyter notebook will open in a new tab on your browser and look like this:
+There are two Jupyter notebooks available, each for a separate model.
+Please choose the one you would like to run and visually navigate to the Jupyter notebook located in the gridpath-workshop folder.
+The path should be: Desktop -> state_model -> gridpath-workshop-ucsb.
+The two notebooks are:
+- gridpath-workshop-capex.ipynb: Runs the capacity expansion model
+- gridpath-workshop-production.ipynb: Runs the production cost model

+The selected Jupyter notebook will open in a new tab in your browser and should look like this:

 ![gp_notebook](https://github.com/cetlab-ucsb/gridpath-workshop-ucsb/blob/main/images/gp_notebook.png)